ePrivacy and GPDR Cookie Consent by Cookie Consent

 Elizabeth remarried to James Hamilton, 5th Earl of Abercorn, and it appears that there was some animosity between Hamilton and the trustees, who Hamilton saw as standing in the way of his rightful ownership of Burford Priory.

 When one of the trustees, a man named John Pryor, was found dead in the ground of Burford Priory, suspicion immediately fell on Hamilton.
-However, when the case came to trial Hamilton was found innocent amid accusations that he had bribed the jury.
+However, when the case came to trial Hamilton was found innocent.
+Many belief that he only got off because he had used his wealth to bribe the jury!

 The crime was then pinned on a local gamekeeper, who was hanged for the crime on slim evidence.
-According to Betty Puttick, his ghost was seen regularly in the priory vegetable garden until the resident nuns prayed for his soul and the haunting came to an end.
+According to Betty Puttick in Oxfordshire Stories of the Supernatural, his ghost was seen regularly in the priory vegetable garden until the resident nuns prayed for his soul and the haunting came to an end.

 Sources